CHIJMES food guide

-Located in City Hall, CHIJMES derived its iconic status from having an idyllic setting, clocking over 160 years of history, and housing belly rubbing-worthy restaurants.
-If you find yourself overwhelmed by the multitude of food options there, here is our guide to 17 CHIJMES food places you can dine at when you’re in the area.
+Located in City Hall, CHIJMES derived its iconic status from having an idyllic setting, clocking over 160 years of history, and housing belly-rubbing-worthy restaurants.
+If you find yourself overwhelmed by the multitude of food options there, here is our guide to 22 CHIJMES food places you can dine at when you’re in the area.

 Image credit: @chiaraang

 Among the ranks of famous cafes within CHIJMES is the bakery-cafe Dough.
 Another venture by owners of Glyph Supply Co, the cafe features a modern and posh interior.
-For mains, they have Flavours of Shrooms ($22), which laces handmade pasta with mushrooms and black garlic.
-The place is particularly known for their bread and bakes, which includes the likes of Matcha Mochi ($5), a brioche bun that is laden with soft rice cake.
+For mains, they have Wagyu Burger ($26), which is packed with smoked cheddar and accompanied by truffle fries.
+The place is particularly known for their bread and bakes, which includes the likes of Bread and Butter Pudding ($18), a custard croissant pudding served with ice cream and walnut crumble.

 Unit Number: #01-30